sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 emerge alsa-utils && rc-update add alsasound default
 ```

-If you get no sound, launch `alsamixer` to unmute (type `m`)
+If you don't get any sound, launch `alsamixer` to unmute (type `m`)

 # That's it... for now!

-Everything should mostly work now.
-Of course, there is still some fiddling left!
-Linux is a living system, and part of its beauty resides in the ability to configure it the way you want.
+Everything should work now - mostly.
+Of course, there is still some tweaking left!

+In an upcoming post, I'll detail the exact config files I used for this hardware, including for the kernel.